Robert-Lark/Cypress-Testing/ReadMe.md

 ## Objectives

 - explain what end-to-end testing is and its importance

+End to end testing is a way of going through the application from top to bottom before it goes out into the world to make sure that everything works.

+You want to know whats broken before your customers do otherwise they will be mad :/

 - use the Cypress GUI to write tests and interact with Elements
 - use Cypress to test controlled input
 - run all tests in without any UI